 Bottom Line

 If you travel internationally, you're likely better off enrolling in Global Entry.
 You'll get all of the benefits of TSA PreCheck along with being able to speed through immigration when re-entering the United States.
+The only downside is needing to schedule an interview at a limited number of locations.

 If you're a points and miles collector, it's likely that you already have a credit card that will refund the application fee.
 Just pay for your application or renewal fee with one of the credit cards mentioned above to receive a credit reimbursing you for the fee.
 And, if you already have TSA PreCheck or Global Entry, you can use your card to pay for someone else's application fee.
 Just make sure to carefully read the terms and limitations on your card before doing so.